anu1231/FMTG/README.md

 Security: Key Vault holds sensitive values.
 The App Service uses a system-assigned identity to fetch secrets securely if you wire access policies.

-Bastion: recommended to avoid public SSH.
-Add a bastion module to access VMs privately.